guykozlovskij/ga-project-1/README.md

 The goal of the project was to create a grid-based game rendered in the browser using 'vanilla' JavaScript, HTML and CSS.
 The project was to be completed individually within one week.

-Having been given a choice of possible games to work on, I have gone with _Space Invaders_.
-I picked this particular game as I felt it was just within the reach of my comfort zone in relation to my knowledge, but difficult enough to push me to reach further and cleverly utilize the skills I have had so far.
+Having been given a choice of possible games to work on, I have chosen  _Space Invaders_.
+I picked this particular game as I felt it was just within the reach of my comfort zone in relation to my knowledge, but difficult enough to push me to reach further and cleverly utilize the skills I had obtained.

-My goal was to emulate to original game-feel and ensure the game is challenging and fun to play.
+My goal was to emulate the original game-feel and ensure the game is challenging and fun to play.

 You can launch the game on GitHub pages [here](https://guykozlovskij.github.io/project-1/).